Nordgaren/Erd-Tools-CPP/README.md

 If I missed your contribution, let me know!

 # Change Log
+### Erd Tools dll 1
+* Worked out bugs involving CPU usage.

+* Expanded loot lockout to interaction lockout, including touching graces and sitting at them in combat (not just when an enemy is near them, now.)

 ### Beta 0.1.4
 * Added poise to entity health bar damage numbers (Experimental like boss bar)